Tax Reduction Plans for Small Businesses In 2025

 Start a Retirement Plan

 As a small business owner, you forfeit the opportunity for a 401(k) matched by an employer.
 However, you can still maximize retirement savings using the following retirement account options.
-With a one-participant 401 (k) plan, you can put contribute up to $57,000 in total contributions for retirement.
+With a one-participant 401 (k) plan, you can contribute up to $57,000 in total contributions for retirement.

 Some examples of retirement accounts include: